Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

 </div>
 ```

 The closing comment declarations would be hardcoded into the HTML (`-->`), whereas the opening declarations would be inserted depending on the device type (`<!--`), thereby disabling the code in between.
 But again, this wasn't good enough.
-Since our people managing the ads would probably just copy & paste code into the respective CMS textareas, I was fully prepared for them to also copy & paste any HTML comments that would come along.
-Just one such occurrence would be enough to send our whole site into the Nirvana, due to broken HTML nesting.
+Since our people managing the ads would probably just copy & paste code into the respective CMS textareas, I was fully prepared for them to also copy & paste any HTML comments that they would come across in their code snippets.
+Just one such occurrence would be enough to transform our whole site into a Frankenstein, due to messed HTML nesting.

 So I remembered one more discovery I made a few years back, in regards to HTML, and that was the `<xmp>` element.
 This tag has been marked deprecated in HTML 3.2 and completely removed in HTML 5.
 But browsers still support it.
 The `<xmp>` was once meant to display preformatted text and was superseded by the `<pre>` element.
-But `<xmp>` has huge advantage over `<pre>` in that it does not need HTML to be entity encoded inside it.
-Similarly to the `<template>` element it mutes the effect of any contained HTML, which the only difference that it would visibly show up in the browser.
-And the probability of an ad code to break it with an `</xmp>` tag is basically non-existent.
+But `<xmp>` has one huge advantage over `<pre>` in that it does not need HTML to be entity encoded inside it.
+Similarly to the `<template>` element it mutes the effect of any contained HTML, with the only difference being that it would visibly show up in the browser and not hide.
+And the probability of an ad code to break it with an `</xmp>` tag is close to zero.
 So this is basically the code we went live with:

 ```html
 <div class="ad">